ibm-cloud-docs/openshift/openshift_worker_add.md

-## Classic: Adding worker nodes by creating a new worker pool
+## Adding worker nodes by creating a new worker pool
 {: #add_pool}

 You can add worker nodes to your classic cluster by creating a new worker pool.